Ai-sara/nlp-censorship-project/README.md

 ## AI Usage Disclaimer

-Parts of this project were developed with assistance from Anthropic's Claude 3.5 Sonnet.
+Parts of this project were developed with assistance from Anthropic's Claude and OpenAI's ChatGPT.
 The AI was used to support:

 - Prompt generation and refinement
 - Code development and debugging